whyisyoung/CADE/README.md

 The repository contains the code for detecting and explaining a specific type of concept drift (i.e., previously unseen families) in security applications like malware attribution and network intrusion classification.

 Further details can be found in the paper "CADE: Detecting and Explaining Concept Drift Samples for Security Applications" by Limin Yang, Wenbo Guo, Qingying Hao, Arridhana Ciptadi, Ali Ahmadzadeh, Xinyu Xing, Gang Wang.
+We also include supplemental materials in the repo (`USENIX_21_drifting_Supplementary_Materials.pdf`) due to page limit.
 Check out http://liminyang.web.illinois.edu for up-to-date information on the project.

 ```
 ********************************************************************************************************